 How write requests work.

 The coordinator sends a write request to all replicas that own the row being written.
 As long as all replica nodes are up and available, they will get the write regardless of the consistency level specified by the client.
 The write consistency level determines how many replica nodes must respond with a success acknowledgment in order for the write to be considered successful.
-Success means that the data was written to the commit log and the memtable as described in About writes.
+Success means that the data was written to the commit log and the memtable as described in the write path.